 The UND Alumni Magazine is published quarterly with a goal of connecting University of North Dakota alumni and friends through stories of inspiration and impact.

-The Spring 2023 issue was released in May.
+The Winter 2023 issue was released in November.
 You can view the flipbook version here.

 Dear alumni and friends,

 Special moments are cause for special circumstances, so for this issue of the UND Alumni Magazine, we bring you a joint message.
 Our aim is to dive into the heart of what it truly means to be “Forever UND.”

 First and foremost, we want to celebrate the public launch of Forever UND: The Campaign for the University of North Dakota.
 We were thrilled to share the stage during Homecoming to announce the campaign and its $500 million goal.
 While that may seem audacious to some, we believe it is entirely within reach for a community that believes in the limitless potential of this great University.

 Forever UND will be a driving force behind UND’s growth and evolution.

 Our campaign is anchored in three powerful statements: “We do.”
 “We lead.” and “We are Forever UND.”
 These ideals are the essence of what it means to be a part of the UND family.
 They are a reflection of our past, a testament to our present, and a beacon for our future.

 At the heart of the campaign are UND’s students.
 You’ll meet some of them here and hear their hopes and dreams for the future.
 Their stories reflect the diverse experiences, dedication, and sense of belonging that UND instills in every student.

 With a dedicated focus on student scholarships, Forever UND aims to eliminate financial barriers and empower the next generation of leaders and innovators.
 By investing $125 million into scholarships, our alumni and friends will ensure that every student can access the transformative power of a UND education.
 This means that dreams are not hindered by tuition costs, and aspirations are not stifled by financial limitations.